 - Check on copay tier assignments that affect what you pay when you get physician or hospital services.
 Copay tiers can change each July 1 with new data.

 Your GIC Benefit Decision Guide is an overview of GIC benefits; it is not a comprehensive plan handbook.
 There may be other services that you and your family need.
 Contact each plan to find out details about those benefits.

 Keep in mind!
 Once you choose a health plan, you cannot change plans during the year, unless you move out of the plan’s service area.
 If your doctor or hospital leaves your health plan, you must find a new participating provider in your chosen plan.

 See this website for the latest annual enrollment news, forms to expedite your decisions, and answers to frequently asked questions.
 A new Summary of Benefits and Coverage document, as required by federal health care reform, provides a summary of a GIC plan’s benefits and cost-sharing requirements.
 View and print all GIC SBCs from our website.

 Mark the Date!
-Enrollment forms are due to your GIC Benefits Coordinator no later than Wednesday, May 7, 2014.
+Enrollment forms are due to your GIC Benefits Coordinator no later than a date to be determined.